 The cost of a team is estimated to be \$2,800 of which \$2,500 is the team registration fee.
 We have some funds available from last year for registering the first team.
-Last year, we had a total of 81 team members for eight teams and spent \$250 per team member.
+Last year, we had a total of 85 team members for nine teams and spent \$250 per team member.
 This amount varies each year based on the number of team members per team and playing field expenses.
 I think the optimal size of a team is six students and the maximum reasonable team size is eight to ten students.
 The main organization is the KISS Institute for Practical Robotics (KIPR).
 It is a public charity under IRS code 501(c)(3).
 All contributions to KIPR for the teams are tax deductible to the extent allowed by law and will defray the expenses for all the team members of the Los Altos Community Teams.
 Since donations are tax deductible and fees are not, we encourage all parents to make a tax deductible donation in the \$250 to \$325 range to cover the team registration.
 After we have received all of the donations, each team member will be responsible for their part of the remaining cost.
-Anyone who drops out by February 1 will have their donation returned to them.
+Anyone who drops out by January 31 will have their donation returned to them.
 Any extra funds raised this season will be saved for use for the next year's team(s) and/or for helping team members attend the International Botball Competition.
 Botball qualifies for some company donation matching programs, so please consider this if one of these is available for you.
 Botball is not an educational institution so company donation matching programs that require the organization to be an educational institution will likely not work.

-this is more than your family can afford, feel free to donate whatever amount you want or even skip a year until your conditions improve.
+If your family is having a tough year financially or this is more than your family can afford, feel free to donate whatever amount you want or even skip a year until your conditions improve.
 I have noticed a correlation between donation amount and team member participation.
 There have been bigger donations from families where their child has spent a lot of time working on Botball and smaller donations from those less active.
 This works for me and makes a lot of sense.
 We organize Botball teams to benefit the kids and somehow all of the funding thankfully works out.

-Meeting Place
+Meeting Locations

-Training meetings will take place at the NASA Ames Research Center located of highway 101 on Moffett Blvd.
-Four team member parents have volunteered to host the regular season team meetings for their child's team at their homes.
-We need more team meeting locations.
-The meeting place needs to have room for an 8' x 8' playing field and several laptop computers.
+Preseason training meetings will take place in Edwards Hall at St. Timothy's Episcopal Church located at 2094 Grant Rd in Mountain View.
+Regular season team meetings take place at the homes of team member host parents.
+We need more team member parents to volunteered to host teams.
+The team meeting place needs to have room for an 8' x 8' playing field and several laptop computers.
 If you are willing to host a team, please let me know.
 You don't have to coach to host a team.